Rima Hassan: Work

 Hassan joined the French Office for the Protection of Refugees and Stateless Persons (OFPRA) in 2016, and after 18 months, she worked at the National Court of Asylum Law for six years until 2023.
 In 2019, she founded the NGO 'Refugee Camps Observatory'.
 The following year, Hassan participated in a roundtable organized by Emmaus for the World Refugee Day, on 20 June.
 In 2022, the Interministerial Delegation for Reception and Integration dedicated a portrait to her as an "Inspirational Woman".
 That same year, she revisited the notion of "fraternity" from the French national motto in a podcast, along with other participants.

 On 3 February 2023, she spoke at the French Senate for the symposium "Israel-Palestine: State of Affairs" organized by Paris Senator Esther Benbassa, in collaboration with L'Histoire and the French Research Center in Jerusalem.
 Her intervention addressed the issue of apartheid in Israeli society.
 Following the Hamas attack on 7 October 2023, amid the bombing of the Gaza Strip and the ground offensive launched by Israel, she terminated her contract with the National Court of Asylum Law and declined an advocacy position on migration issues offered by Amnesty International.
 Instead, she moved back to the Neirab refugee camp, "to be close to her people" and established the Action Palestine France collective on Telegram.
 Until November 2023, she also advised L'Oréal on diversity and refugee integration issues.

+In August 2023, Hassan participated in the summer days organized by The Ecologists, alongside the rapper Médine or the politician Clémentine Autain.
+Also in August 2023, Forbes ranked Hassan among the "40 exceptional women who have marked the year and who have made France shine internationally".
+In January 2024, this nomination was contested by Yonathan Arfi, the president of the Conseil Représentatif des Institutions juives de France ("Representative Council of French Jewish Institutions"; CRIF) who accused her of "justifying the atrocities of 7 October" by Hamas and by the television presenter Arthur who accused her of "lauding terrorism".
+Following this controversy, Forbes canceled the awards ceremony.
+In response, Hassan filed a complaint against Arthur for defamation.